DITAS-Project/ideko-use-case/dal/streaming-api/README.md

 # Running with Docker

 * Run `docker build -t dal-streaming-ideko .` from the folder where the Dockerfile is.
-* Run `docker run -p 40001:40001 -d dal-streaming-ideko`.
+* Run `docker run -p 40001:40001 --name streaming-dal-ideko -d dal-streaming-ideko`.
 The server will be automatically started.
 * Run any _grpc_ client or use the included cliente by `docker exec -it ID /bin/bash` and then running the client as detailed in the previus section.

 # TODO